sbelyea/sbelyea.github.io/_posts/2015-02-15-whitelisting-wlan-cards.md

 -	All wireless cards sold in the United States are required to pass FCC tests and become certified.
 By definition, any WLAN card I want to put in my laptop has already been certified for use.
 Other manufacturers (ex: Dell) have no such restrictions in their BIOS.

--	Most wireless cards use a MiniPCI Express connection on the system board.
-If I purchase a MiniPCI Express WLAN card, it will be electronically compatible with my system and socket.

 -	New MiniPCI Express cards support the latest wireless standards like 802.11n and 802.11ac.
 There's good reason to believe that future 802.11 enhancements will also be implemented in MiniPCI Express cards.

 TL,DR: if I can purchase a card that is certified by the FCC and fits the MiniPCI Express connector on my machine, I can't think of a good reason (beyond money and planned obsolescence) that HP should prevent me from using it.